 - Code C1: Vehicles with mass between 3,500 and 16,000kg.
 Minimum age 18

-Codes EB, EC and EC1 also exist, but are designed for people learning to drive heavy articulated vehicles.
+Codes EB, EC and EC1 also exist, but are for people learning to drive heavy articulated vehicles.

 Read Expatica’s extensive guide for more information about road rules and driving in South Africa.